martinky24/pycon-2022-notes/friday.md

 # Pycon - Friday, April 29

+Major Notes:

+- We should be using typing more.
+3 reasons: Typing, correctness (if used with tooling like MyPy), and adding typing drives keeping functions simpler and more correct (in terms of simple, consumable input/output)
+- Structural pattern matching is a really cool and powerful addition worth learning, not available util 3.10 or so
+- Investment in infrastructure is essential to drive software efficiency across the organization, no way around it

 ## Opening Keynote

 Main takeaways

 - I should be actively adding typing to more code I write
-  - Maybe note for mypi integration (yet), but because it's low overhead tooling to help improve self-documenting code
+  - Maybe note for mypy integration (yet), but because it's low overhead tooling to help improve self-documenting code
   - If something is hard to type, you probably need to refactor it

 - I need to focus more on single type outputs of functions, if it's impossible to output something of that type, an exception is reasonable